Alumnus of Freie Universität Berlin – Michael Grünstäudl, PhD

 The right and privilege to independently represent two disciplines in both research and teaching

-In February 2023, I have successfully completed my postdoctoral habilitation qualification and was awarded the “Lehrbefugnis” (academic license to teach) in two academic disciplines: botany and bioinformatics.
+In February 2023, I successfully completed my postdoctoral habilitation qualification and was awarded the “Lehrbefugnis” (academic license to teach) in two academic disciplines: botany and bioinformatics.

 The certificate of habilitation confers upon the recipient the right and privilege to independently represent that discipline in both research and teaching in academia.